 New mindset: Connecting more often

 Many experts recommend talking with your banker quarterly—at a minimum.
 But Truist Business Lifecycle Advisory works best if clients talk with us much more often.
-Here are a few of the times it’s especially important to connect.
+Here are a few times it’s especially important to connect:

 • You experience an urgent issue (like fraud or a security breach).